-- Arcbound Ravager (effective March 20, 2005) - Ancient Den (effective March 20, 2005) - Darksteel Citadel (effective March 20, 2005) - Disciple of the Vault (effective March 20, 2005) - Great Furnace (effective March 20, 2005) - Seat of the Synod (effective March 20, 2005) - Skullclamp - Tree of Tales (effective March 20, 2005) - Vault of Whispers (effective March 20, 2005)
+- Arcbound Ravager

+- Ancient Den

+- Darksteel Citadel

+- Disciple of the Vault

+- Great Furnace

+- Seat of the Synod

+- Skullclamp

+- Tree of Tales

+- Vault of Whispers

 126. Extended Format Deck Construction

 Card sets are allowed in Extended tournaments as described in section 104.